Industry News

 Online proofing also makes collaboration between internal teams, agencies, freelancers or clients easier.

 All stakeholders can comment directly on the content.
-This makes team members' work easier and improves the professional experience.
+This makes it easier for team members to work and improves the professional experience.

 6. Approve and pass on final files